rpldy/react-uploady/guides/UploadQueue.md

 # Upload Queue

-> A more detailed demo with code can be found in this [dev.to article](https://dev.to/poeticgeek/hooked-on-file-uploads-with-react-uploady-3h0j)
+> A more detailed demo with code can be found in this post: [hooked on file uploads with react-uploady](https://dev.to/poeticgeek/hooked-on-file-uploads-with-react-uploady-3h0j) and here: [React Uploady with Ant Design ](https://dev.to/poeticgeek/react-uploady-with-ant-design-dja)

  ```javascript